Aravind0403/clairvoyant-scheduler/README.md

 ## Why Ranking Accuracy, Not Classification Accuracy

-Classification accuracy is **47.6%** (random baseline: 33.3%).
-Ranking accuracy is **76.29%**.
+Classification accuracy across three models: 41–67% (random baseline: 33.3%).
+Ranking accuracy: **62–96%** (random baseline: 50%).
 The scheduler needs to order Short before Long — not predict exact token counts.
 Medium misclassification has limited impact on SJF ordering.
-Ranking accuracy captures the metric that actually matters.
+Ranking accuracy captures the metric that actually matters, and consistently exceeds classification accuracy by 21–29 percentage points.

 The core finding: **19 surface-level lexical features are sufficient for ranking quality that produces correct SJF ordering**.
 Code requests are longer than factual questions regardless of which dataset or model you train on — because `has_code_keyword` fires on vocabulary, not model behaviour.